syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Olap-Exporting.md

 The following screenshot shows the pivot grid control exported to a CSV document:

 ![CSV exporting in ASP NET pivot grid control](Exporting_images/ExportOLAPCSV.png)

+N> Grand total can be hidden while exporting the document.